Why are wolves important to the Pacific West?

 Do wolves affect game species?

-Yes, wolves can affect the populations of game species, however, they will not wipe them out.
-Wolves have caused significant declines in some places.
-However, elk populations in states such as Idaho and Montana with far more wolves than states in the Pacific West have remained relatively stable over the past decade.
+Yes, wolves can affect the populations of game species as keystone species in ecosystems, however, they will not wipe them out.
+Elk populations in states such as Idaho and Montana with far more wolves than states in the Pacific West have remained relatively stable over the past decade.
 The average number of elk harvested by hunters in those states has also shown little change during that time.

 Wolves are just one of many factors affecting elk and deer populations.
 Others include harsh weather, poor habitat, high hunter harvest rates, and other predators such as cougars and bears.
 While wolves may contribute to the decline of a weak herd, experience in other states indicates they are seldom the primary cause of that condition.